-BioLogiQ Solutions (BioLogiQ) is an Irish-based company that provides expert, up-to-the-minute and customized management, system consultancy, auditing and training that are both comprehensive and practical.
+BioLogiQ Solutions is an Irish-based company that provides consultancy, auditing and training courses that are both comprehensive and practical.
+We work with individuals, public and private sectors to assist them in meeting their management systems requirements in:

 - Health and safety,